| |

 -

-A legal agreement arranged before marriage stating who
+arranged before marriage stating who owns property

-owns property acquired before marriage and during
+acquired before marriage and during marriage and how

 -